microsoft/psi/topics/Overview.SpeechAndLanguage.md

     // Send the audio to the recognizer audio.PipeTo(recognizer);

-    // Print partial recognition results - use the Where operator to filter and the Do operator to print var partial = recognizer.Out
+    // Print partial recognition results - use the Do operator to print var partial = recognizer.PartialRecognitionResults
-        .Where(result => !result.IsFinal)
         .Do(partial => Console.WriteLine(partial.Text.ToString()));

     // Print final recognition results
     var final = recognizer.Out
-        .Where(result => result.IsFinal)
         .Do(final => Console.WriteLine(final.Text.ToString()));

     // Run the pipeline